 Using cot beds safely

-As well as buying a cot bed you know is safe, the position of the cot bed in your bedroom or nursery is also important.
+The position of the cot bed in your bedroom or nursery is very important.

 1) Away from obvious danger

-- Avoid putting your cot bed beneath a wall-hanging frame, especially one with glass, or a mirror.
+- Avoid putting your cot bed beneath a wall-hanging frame or a mirror.

 - Keep the cot away from shelves or ledges.

-- Power cables are a strangulation hazard and should be kept well out of reach; even the smallest of babies can have a pretty tight grip.
+- Power cables are a strangulation hazard, even for young babies, and should be kept well out of reach.

 2) Away from heat sources